systematic-magic/AgingPubMed/editorials_pdf.rst

 - Page numbers must be written in :ref:`shortened format <shortened_pg_format>` (12063-74) and followed by a period (.).
 There should be a space after period.
 Occasionally, there are cases where a reference may only have one page number, which is fine.

 - DOI must be present and in "https://doi.org" format.
 It should be highlighted in blue and should be an active link leading to the correct article page.
 There must be no period at the end.
+Alphabetical letters that appear in DOI numbers can be in uppercase, lowercase or a mixture of both cases (this excludes the “https://doi.org” URL).

 - “[PubMed]” link must be present (when available) and must be presented as “PMID:” word followed by hyperlinked PMID number.